karatelabs/karate/karate-core/README.md

 * `setLogger()`: You can choose to ignore this method, but if you use the provided `Logger` instance in your `Target` code, any logging you perform will nicely appear in-line with test-steps in the HTML report, which is great for troubleshooting or debugging tests.

-Combined with Docker, headless Chrome and Karate's parallel-execution capability - this simple `start()` and `stop()` lifecycle can effectively run web UI automation tests in parallel on a single node.
+Combined with Docker, headless Chrome and Karate's [parallel-execution capabilities](https://github.com/intuit/karate#parallel-execution) - this simple `start()` and `stop()` lifecycle can effectively run web UI automation tests in parallel on a single node.

 ### `DockerTarget`
 Karate has a built-in implementation for Docker ([`DockerTarget`](src/main/java/com/intuit/karate/driver/DockerTarget.java)) that supports 2 existing Docker images out of the box: